10 min read

 }

-This saved me countless times.
+This test has saved me countless times.
 One update broke chunk ordering, and this test caught it before deployment.

 Wrapping Up

 Handling large file uploads in Laravel isn't rocket science, but it does require thinking beyond the basics.
 Chunked uploads give you reliability and resume capability.
 Queue processing keeps your app responsive.
-Direct S3 uploads eliminate bandwidth costs.
+Direct S3 uploads with temporaryUploadUrl() eliminate bandwidth costs entirely.

 Start with chunked uploads for files over 50MB.
 Add queue processing for assembly.
-Consider direct S3 uploads if you're doing serious volume.
-Monitor everything, because uploads will fail and you need to know why.
+Use direct S3 uploads if you're doing serious volume.
+And monitor everything, because uploads will fail and you need to know why.

 Your users won't thank you for good upload handling (it's invisible when it works), but they'll definitely complain if it breaks.
 Build it right the first time.

 Need help implementing large file uploads in your Laravel application?
-Contact me, I've built this system multiple times now and can save you weeks of trial and error.
+Get in touch and I'll help you get it right without the weeks of trial and error.

 Hafiz Riaz